gogich77/ASUS-USB-C2500/README.md

 ```

 The 2 dvices have to be connested at 2500Mbps now.
+The download speed from wget command is 280MB/s

 The latest drivers for this chipset are coming with an udev rule that doesn't mention the ASUS one.
 The ASUS support ws not able to provide any additional information how to apply the dedidcated driver.